DrDroidLab/kenobi-setup/README.md

 3. Run this command in your choice of directory:<br>
 `` wget https://raw.githubusercontent.com/DrDroidLab/kenobi-setup/main/docker-compose.yaml `` <br>
 `` docker-compose up -d ``
-4. Run this command in your python environment where your application is running <br>
+4. Run this command in your python environment where your application is running (https://pypi.org/project/pycodemarker/)<br>
 `` pip install pycodemarker ``

 5. Run this to setup the host for your just setup toolkit <br>
 `` export DRDROID_HOST=VM_IP``

 6. Once your application starts taking traffic, visit ``http://VM_IP:5601/app/dashboards/`` for seeing metadata about all you have instrumented.
+For credentials, use username -> admin, password -> admin